spleenYou/OC-P9/readme.md

     - Login : aurelie
     - Password : S3cret!!!

+### Navigation bar

+After logging in, there are some buttons to navigate on the website.

+- LITRevu: go on home page
+- Flux: go on home page
+- Posts: To manage your own tickets and reviews
+- Abonnements: To manage your followed users and see who follow you
+- Se déconnecter: To log out

 <img src="images/nav.png">

-### Homepage

-After logging in, you will be redirect to the home page where you will see your tickets, reviews and them of the users you follow.